Questions And Answers

 Invitation.
 Membership in the Bryan Bass Club (BBC) is governed by a constitution and by-laws (.doc file, or .pdf file).
 Club monthly tournaments are governed by applicable by-laws and additionally annual tournament rules (.doc file or .pdf file) approved each year.
 These two documents are available as web links here or from the club secretary on printed pages.
 Club candidates may be invited to join at any of the monthly club business meetings.

-What are the annual membership dues?
+What are the annual membership dues/costs?

-Annual membership dues and pots:
+Annual Bryan Bass Club membership dues and pots:

-Local club annual big bass pot: $ 5
+Club annual big bass pot: $ 5

 -------